 Before the court confirms (approves) your Chapter 13 repayment plan, you must show that it represents your "best efforts" to pay back creditors.
-It's also called the disposable income test because, in most Chapter 13 cases, you must pay all of your disposable income (You'll find the exception to the Chapter 13 bankruptcy disposable income rule at the end of the article).
+It's also called the disposable income test because, in most Chapter 13 cases, you must pay all your disposable income (You'll find the exception to the Chapter 13 bankruptcy disposable income rule at the end of the article).

 Read on to learn more about calculating your disposable income and the best effort requirement in Chapter 13 bankruptcy.